NathanCheshire/Cyder/README.md

 started, Cyder should recognize there are no users found and prompt for the creation of a user.
 Go ahead and create an account now.

-For development purposes, you may want to initialize another props file within the root directory to store your keys, passwords, and other sensitive data.
-This file should NOT be tracked via your VCS (add it to to your .gitignore if you don't use the name propkeys.ini).
-Within this file, add two props: `debug_hash_name` with the value of your username and `debug_hash_password` with the value of your password hashed once using SHA256 (hint: you can hash your password inside of Cyder using the hashing widget).
-Follow the ini key-value format or copy from `props.ini` when creating your own props file.
+For development purposes, you may want to add two props within a props file (you may create your own if you choose).
+Within the chosen props file, set `debug_hash_name` to the value of your username and `debug_hash_password` to the value of your password, hashed once using SHA256 (hint: you can hash your password inside of Cyder using the hashing widget).
+Follow the ini key-value format or copy from `props.ini` if creating your own props file.
 You may name your props file whatever you wish, just make sure you tell Cyder to load it by ensuring the filename starts with `prop` and is an `ini` file located inside of the `props` directory.
 One last thing, make sure that you annotate these key props and any other props whose values you do not want appearing in the log files with `@no_log`.
 This will prevent the logger from writing the value to the log file when props are loaded at runtime.